matklima/pubsub/README.md

 run server.py: `python3 server.py`

+after running server you have to enter port where you want to cumunicate with clients

 run client.py: `python3 client.py`

 after running client.py you will get prompt to input next action.
 Possible actions are: connect, subscribe, publish, disconnect, unsubscribe

-after inputting `connect` you will automatically be connected to server on port 5050 (this can be improved to use other server/port)
+after inputting `connect` you ill be prompetd to enter server address and right after that port which you want to communicate on

 option `publish` will ask you to input topic name to publish to and after that message you want to publish.